Sebastiaan40/cyclops_paper/paper/draft.md

 since the naive approach did not detect anything.
 From left to right and top to bottom, snapshots are taken at time steps 132, 172 and 198.
-The colors represent the phase of the points at that time step and critical cycles with clockwise rotation are annotated in blue.](paper/figures/zoom_reentry.png)
+The colours represent the phase of the points at that time step and critical cycles with clockwise rotation are annotated in blue.](paper/figures/zoom_reentry.png)

 Finally, we look at the top of the simulation (see Figure~LINK).